Dsek-LTH/rasa-pantern/README.md

            rasa-pantern
 ```

+you can also use `command="uv run -m db_handling.handler` to create and
+initialize the database, as long as your group has permissions to write to the
+mounted database folder

 The reason we mount a folder and not just the file is because sqlite needs to
 create and write to a few additional files apart from the database itself, and
 thus we need a folder with write access.

+## Running with podman/docker and postgres

+**This is the recomended option.**

+1. Open the compose file and uncomment the setup command line `command: uv run
+   -m db_handling.handler`

+2. Fill in all environment variables in the compose file

+3. Start the services with `podman compose up`

+4. Remove the command line from the compose file

+5. Start the proper Bot service with `podman compose up -d`